Stiffstream/restinio/README.md

 }
 ~~~~~

-Request handler here is a lambda-function, it check if request method is `GET`
+Request handler here is a lambda-function, it checks if request method is `GET`
 and target is `/` and if so makes a response and returns
 `restinio::request_handling_status_t::accepted`
 meaning that request had been taken for processing.